 - Visit Flint Creek Water Park, just five minutes from Natural Falls, for more trails, fishing, and a natural swimming hole.

 - Cross over the border into Arkansas for water activities at Siloam Springs Kayak Park.
-Just make sure to watch the website for potential closures due to flood waters!
+Watch the website for potential closures due to flood waters!

 - Check out the wares at the Siloam Springs Farmers Market if you’re visiting on a Saturday outside of the winter months.

-If you’re on a long road trip of Oklahoma’s state parks, here are a few more parks that may be of interest:
+If you’re on a long road trip to Oklahoma’s state parks, here are a few more parks that may be of interest:

 - Roman Nose State Park: Visit this park for canyon vistas, mountain biking trails through gypsum rock cliffs, and natural springs.
 This one also boasts an 18-hole golf course in case that does anything for you.
 (It sure does something for Brian!)